Skip to main content

 Carver County, MinnesotaMesotrophic

 On the LakeGrade scale Ann Lake grades a B, with clarity at 9.2 ft and 28 µg/L of phosphorus placing it above the Minnesota median.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 A maximum depth of 45 ft puts Ann Lake in the middle of Minnesota's depth distribution.
 The lake's 116 acres and 1.7 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Carver County's 40 graded waters, Ann Lake sits at rank 9, near the top of the local distribution.